alvaroaleman/ansible-winbind/README.md

 # The ansible-winbind role

-This role configures winbind authentication on a Ubuntu Trusy or CentOS 7 host
+This role configures winbind authentication on a Ubuntu Trusty or CentOS 7 host

 ## Requirements